The Tragedy of the St. Louis

 Archival Footage

 Generously shared with us by the JDC Archives, this footage documents the journey of the St. Louis from Hamburg, Germany, to Havana, Cuba, and then back to Antwerp, Belgium.
 The Jewish Joint Distribution Committee (JDC) was instrumental in negotiating asylum for the St. Louis refugees in Belgium, France, England, and the Netherlands, after they were refused entry in Cuba and the United States.
-Please visit this website to learn more about the role of the JDC Archives in the St. Louis saga.
+Learn more about the role of the JDC Archives in the St. Louis saga

 To learn about the fate of every passenger aboard the St. Louis, check out Refuge Denied: The St. Louis Passengers and the Holocaust by Sarah A. Ogilvie and Scott Miller, United States Holocaust Memorial Museum, University of Wisconsin Press, 2006.
 Former Director of Curatorial Affairs at the U.S. Holocaust Memorial Museum, Scott Miller was slated to give a book talk at an opening event planned for the Tragedy of the St. Louis exhibit at Roosevelt's Little White House in Warm Springs, GA, in June 2020, but the event had to be cancelled due to the COVID-19 pandemic.
-You can learn more about Miller and Ogilvie's project and the fate of the St. Louis passengers by clicking here
+Learn more about Miller and Ogilvie's project and the fate of the St. Louis passengers.